Undergraduate BSc (Hons)

 The COVID-19 pandemic highlights how much there is still to learn about how humans interact with and influence the natural environment.
 Gain an international understanding of ourselves and the world around us with our BSc (Hons) Biological Sciences with Foundation Year degree.

 This pathway is recommended if you want to study the full honours degree, but don’t meet the direct entry requirements.
-On successful completion of the foundation year, you will have the knowledge, practical and analytical skills required to confidently and effectively progress to study the BSc (Hons) Biological Sciences degree.
+Once you successfully complete and pass the foundation year, you will automatically progress onto our full BSc (Hons) Biological Sciences honours degree.

 This course will develop your appreciation of the diversity of living organisms and your understanding of biological principles.
 You will benefit from hands-on experience in the labs as well as fieldwork opportunities.
 Practical training in our advanced Bodmer Laboratories, will equip you with many of the subject-specific, personal and practical skills that you will need for your future career.